epcim/salt-infra/README.md

 The overall "minimalist" concepts:

-1. Clone model repo, fetch formulas, use salt-ssh, salt-cloud to manage hosts master-less
+1. Clone model repo, fetch base formulas, use salt-ssh, salt-cloud to manage hosts master-less
 2. Clone model repo, start containerized salt-master, use salt-ssh, salt-cloud to saltify/shoot minions
 3. Do (1) to bootstrap your salt-master from foundation node and do (2) to deploy salted infrastructure.